 But the ACA also says that plans can’t discriminate against any provider, “who is acting within the scope of that provider’s license or certification under applicable state law.”
 Certified Nurse Midwives (CNMs), who are trained in both nursing and midwifery, are licensed, independent healthcare providers in all 50 states, and some states recognize Certified Midwives (CMs) and Certified Professional Midwives (CPMs) as well.
 This means that across the country insurance plans can’t exclude midwives – they have to at least offer network participation to midwives on the same terms as doctors.

 There were also important changes to Medicaid.
 Section 2301 of the ACA says that Medicaid has to cover state-licensed birth centers, providing a facilities fee to the birth center along with payments for midwives and other birth attendants who provide care there.
-Given the sheer number of births covered by Medicaid – it pays for nearly half of all births in the United States – the change should put birth centers on a better financial footing, and allow them to serve more low income women.
+Given the sheer number of births covered by Medicaid – it pays for nearly half of all births in the United States – the change should put birth centers on a better financial footing, and allow them to serve more low-income women.
+(Edit: As of 2020, midwives and birth centers had not yet gained true parity with hospitals in terms of being contracted with Medicaid managed care plans or being reimbursed by fee-for-service Medicaid at the same level as obstetricians and hospitals.)

-Currently there are 316 birth centers in the U.S.; 116 of them have opened since the ACA was passed in 2010 – a 60 percent increase.
+Currently there are 316 birth centers in the U.S.; 116 of them have opened since the ACA was passed in 2010 – a 60 percent increase (Edit: This had grown to 384 by 2020, which was a 97% increase since 2010).
 The growth isn’t all due to the ACA – recent documentaries like The Business of Being Born have brought birth centers more mainstream attention, and social media has made it easier for women to explore and discuss choices for childbirth than in say the 1970’s, when the first U.S. birth centers opened, or 1980’s, when skyrocketing liability insurance rates forced half of them to close.
 Still, Bauer says, the ACA has been an important factor.

 “There are birth centers in more areas of the country, providing access to more women, and reaching women of different backgrounds,” says Bauer.
 “We’re seeing that birth centers in rural and urban areas in particular can serve more women than before the ACA.”